 Dr. Abd-Elsayed’s research interests involve finding new clinical strategies to reduce chronic pain and for general pain management treatment.
-By carefully considering the pathology of the pain and treating the whole patient, we have been able to treat many patients with state-of-the-art therapies, including using advanced technology and modalities, that are successful in reducing or blocking pain and dramatically improving their quality of life..
+By carefully considering the pathology of the pain and treating the whole patient, the team has been able to treat many patients with state-of-the-art therapies, including using advanced technology and modalities, that are successful in reducing or blocking pain and dramatically improving their quality of life.

-Research in the Banks lab focuses on neural mechanisms of loss and recovery of consciousness under anesthesia, the overlap of these mechanisms with changes in arousal during natural sleep, the link between inflammation and brain function during postoperative delirium, and the mechanisms whereby psychedelics ameliorate psychiatric disorders (depression, substance use disorder).
+Research in the Banks lab centers on how changes in brain activity and connectivity result in changes in consciousness.
+Studies focus on neural mechanisms of loss and recovery of consciousness under anesthesia, the overlap of these mechanisms with changes in arousal during natural sleep, the link between inflammation and brain function during postoperative delirium, and the mechanisms whereby psychedelics ameliorate psychiatric disorders (depression, substance use disorder).

 Dr. Hartman’s current research focuses on quick implementation of therapy trial protocols to expeditiously bring novel treatments from the laboratory to the patient.
 Dr. Hartman concentrates on phase 2 and phase 3 clinical trials.
 University of Wisconsin-Madison is ideal for these types of trials because of the efficient Office of Clinical Trials staffed with highly skilled and motivated coordinators.

 Dr. Hess’ research interests are in alternative red blood cell transfusion triggers and the epidemiology of non-trauma massive transfusion.
 Our lab is currently developing ways to noninvasively measure tissue oxygenation at the bedside to make personalized transfusion decisions.
 We are also running the largest-ever observational study of blood use in American surgery with the collaboration of the Multicenter Perioperative Outcomes Group (MPOG).